 - Four (4) units from Part A; and

-- A candidate who while enrolled for the Bachelor of Business Administration has completed the requirements for the Diploma of Business Administration may elect to be awarded the Diploma of Business Administration following withdrawal from candidature for the Bachelors degree.
+- A candidate in the Bachelor of Business Administration who has completed the requirements for the Diploma of Business Administration may elect to be awarded the Diploma of Business Administration following withdrawal from candidature for the Bachelor degree.

 Schedule of units

 Southern Cross University accepts applications directly through the International Application for Admissions form.

 Additional information on how to apply is available at SCU International.
 Please note applicants from some countries need to go through an Education Agent.

 The information on this page may be subject to change over time.
 Please check this page again before acting and see our disclaimer.